sfl0r3nz05/AddSelfSignedCertificate/readme.md

 # Add tls encryption to js frontend/backend

-## Enviroment
+## Environment

-In this particular case the frontend is using react js with babel, and the backend is using expres js.
+In this particular case the frontend is using react js with babel, and the backend is using express js.

 ## Generate certificates